james-spears/randcsv/README.md

   * Output file name.

 * `--data-types`, `-d` List (Optional.
 Default: `0.0`)
   * Data types present in the desired CSV file.
 Supported data types are: str, int, float.
   This argument accepts multiple values.
 Example: `--data-types str int float`.
 If more than one data type is provided, the logic randomly selects one of the provided data types on a per-value basis.

-* `--nan-values`, `-a` Float (Optional.
-Default: `--nan-values 0.0`)
+* `--nan-freq`, `-a` Float (Optional.
+Default: `--nan-freq 0.0`)
   * Frequency of NaN values contained in desired CSV file.
-Example: `--nan-values 0.25`, implies 25% of all the values in the CSV file will be `nan`.
+Example: `--nan-freq 0.25`, implies 25% of all the values in the CSV file will be `nan`.

-* `--empty-values`, `-e` Float (Optional.
-Default: `--empty-values 0.0`)
+* `--empty-freq`, `-e` Float (Optional.
+Default: `--empty-freq 0.0`)
   * Frequency of empty values contained in desired CSV file.
-Example: `--empty-values 0.25`, implies 25% of all the values in the CSV file will be `` (no value).
+Example: `--empty-freq 0.25`, implies 25% of all the values in the CSV file will be `` (no value).

 * `--index`, `-i` Boolean (Optional.
 Default: False)
   * Flag signaling whether the left most column should be a row index (ascending integer).